Does the idea of buying commercial property instead of renting your current business premises appeal to you?

 There are many rules which apply and the difference in depreciation found can vary significantly.

-By becoming more aware of commercial property depreciation, this can help you as an investor to make an informed decision.
+By becoming more aware of commercial property depreciation, can help you as an investor to make an informed decision.

 Claim tax depreciation and still occupy the property